Local Government and Public Involvement in Health Act 2007

-The Local Government and Public Involvement in Health Act 2007 (c 28) is an Act of the Parliament of the United Kingdom.
+The Local Government and Public Involvement in Health Act 2007 (c.
+28) is an Act of the Parliament of the United Kingdom.

 The Act allows for the implementation of many provisions outlined in the Government white paper Strong and Prosperous Communities including changes to local government in England.
 One provision is that civil parishes may now be established in the London boroughs.

-The Bill for this Act
+Legislative history

 The Bill for this Act had its third reading in the House of Commons on 22 May 2007 and in the House of Lords on 22 October 2007.
 It received Royal Assent on 30 October.

 Provisions

 Part 1 Structural and boundary change in England

 This Part came into force on 1 November 2007, subject to certain savings.